- ABOUT MassCEC

-MassCEC's Clean Heating and Cooling programs offer rebates to support the installation of renewable heating, hot water, and cooling technologies at homes across the Commonwealth.
+MassCEC's Clean Heating and Cooling programs offered rebates to support the installation of renewable heating, hot water, and cooling technologies at homes across the Commonwealth.
 These technologies offer a high level of comfort, are generally more cost-effective to operate than traditional systems, and reduce your carbon footprint.
-MassCEC has announced a $30 million commitment to these technologies through 2020.
+MassCEC committed $48 million to these technologies through 2020 or until funding was no longer available.
+These programs are now closed to new applicants; however, program information remains below so that you can learn about the technologies, find installers, and learn about other incentive programs.
+In addition, active grantees can find information about how to request payments.

 Air Source Heat Pumps (CLOSED)

 Air-source heat pumps (ASHPs), sometimes called "mini-splits," can provide cost-effective and energy-efficient heating and cooling for your home.
 While traditional systems burn fuel to create heat, a heat pump instead works by moving heat into or out of a home.
 Though they require electricity to operate, efficient ASHPs use 40 percent to 70 percent less electricity than traditional electric-resistance heating.
-Rebates of up to $6,000 are available.
-Larger projects may need to apply to the Commercial-Scale Air-Source Heat Pump Program.
+For information on the Whole-Home Pilot Program or MassCEC's past rebate program, click on the "Info For Grantees" link below.
+Additional rebates are available from Mass Save.

 - Easy to install at existing homes and compatible with any type of existing heating system